Stellar (group): 2011–2014: Formation, debut and line-up changes

-2015-2016: Breakthrough and identical sexual controversy
+2015—2016: Breakthrough and identical sexual crisis controversy

 On March 9, 2015, Stellar released the digital single "Fool" and its music video.
 The MV shows the members reacting to the negative comments of their past comebacks.

-On July 20, 2015, Stellar released the single "Vibrato" and another controversial music video, gaining more recognition.
+On July 20, 2015, Stellar released the single "Vibrato" and another more controversial music video, gaining more recognition.
 The group responded to criticism of their revealing performance outfits with the explanation that "Vibrato"'s sexy music video was merely meant to be an expression of the group's unique identity.
 While promoting "Vibrato", Stellar released a virtual reality clip of a July 27 performance.
 The video – created by virtual reality company Moovr – allows viewers to use their computer mouse or move their smartphone to scroll around a 360-degree rotating view of the stage as the four members perform.

 On January 8, 2016, it was announced that the group would return on January 18 with their second EP titled Sting.
 The album's creation was supported in part through a Makestar-hosted crowd-funding campaign.
 The campaign's original goal of $8,418 was reached in only three days, ultimately reaching 422% of its goal with $35,510.
 On January 18, 2016, the album and a music video for the title track "Sting" were released.
 The band explained that their intentions for "Sting" were different from "Marionette" and "Vibrato", stating "This time, we wanted to look more like a girlfriend rather than to [...] look provocative.
 We put on lighter makeup so that more fans will feel closer to us."
 The previously released single "Vibrato" was included as the final track on the album.

 Stellar announced on April 1 that they would be holding their first solo concert, since their debut, on April 22, 2016, at Seoul's Yes24 MUVHALL.
 They brought to their fans a range of unique performances, including hit songs like "Marionette" and "Sting".
 The concert was live-streamed on various websites such as Allreh TV, Allreh TV mobile and Goliveconcert.com.

 On July 10, 2016, it was officially announced that the group would be releasing their seventh single album called "Cry" on July 18, posting the date of release and the first teaser images for the single through their official Twitter account.

 This project was also supported, in part, by a Makestar crowd-funding project which raised $53,593 (532% of its original goal).

 They went on to hold a second concert, entitled 'Stellar 2nd Concert: After Story' on December 3, 2016, while also debuting in Japan with a showcase in Tokyo on August 27 and a concert on December 24.